Once a person is arrested on any charges including DUI they will be taken

 - Physically search the suspect for weapons or illegal substances

-- Confiscate and note personal property such as keys, money, etc. to be returned after release
+- Confiscate and note personal property such as keys, money, etc. to be returned

 - Make note of the suspect's personal information and appearance